Book of Jasher; Breeches Bible

 Judges 3:30 "So Moab was subdued that day under the hand of Israel.
 And the land had rest fourscore years."

-20 years back from Debra and Barak in 1238 BC and 80 years back to Ehud mean Israelites were in the land by 1340 BC.
+20 years back from Debra and Barak in 1240 BC and 80 years back to Ehud mean Israelites were in the land by 1340 BC.
 Moses sent the twelve rulers of the twelve tribes into Canaan, Numbers 13:22 "And they ascended by the south, and came unto Hebron..and returned after searching the land forty days".
-They may have thought the Israelite settlers in the north were too few to mention and the Israelite settlers in the south may have been destroyed by the pharaoh of Exodus Merneptah in 1287 BC in his fourth year as depicted on the Merneptah Stela: "Israel is laid waste, his seed is not".
+They may have thought the Israelite settlers in the north were too few to mention and the Israelite settlers in the south may have been destroyed by the pharaoh of Exodus Merneptah 1287 BC in his fourth year as depicted on the Merneptah Stela: "Israel is laid waste, his seed is not" The Exodus may have been Friday, March 30, 1281 BC.

 Deuternomy 34:1 "And Moses went up from the plains of Moab unto the mountain of Pisgah, that is over against Jericho.
 And the LORD showed him all the land of Gilead, unto Dan,